4.1 TOAMatrix

 ## x y

-When using rbind() to create composite TOA matrices, the results will automatically be time ordered for you.
+When using c() to combine tags into composite TOA matrices, the results will automatically be time ordered for you.

 If the TOAMatrix objects have conflicting metadata, warnings will be shown.